jonathanwvd/sisoviewer/README.md

 ## Downloading and loading the datasets
 The datates can be downloaded in the following [link](https://www.ufrgs.br/gimscop/repository/siso-viewer/datasets/).

 Extract the datasets from the file and move the HDF5 files into the /data folder in the project root.
-The tool will recognize these files automatcly after opening.
+The application will recognize these files automatcly after opening.